-The Company operates in one segment being the acquisition and exploration of exploration and evaluation assets located in Mexico.
+The Company operates in one segment being the acquisition and exploration of exploration and evaluation assets.
+The Company operates in Mexico and the United States.
 Geographic information is described in note 7.

 11. Financial Instruments and Risk Management:

 Financial instruments